Data Models & Ontology

 Temperature.Q.value.gt(25.0). - Nested Navigation: Traverse complex, embedded structures.
 For example, in the

 GPSmodel, you can drill down into the status sub-field:GPS.Q.status.satellites.geq(8). - Mixin Integration: Fields inherited from mixins are automatically included in the proxy.
-This allows you to query standard metadata (from
+This allows you to query uncertainty metrics (from

 Queryability Examples¶